PawseySC/OpenMP-offloading/_episodes/07-multi-gpu.md

 ## Halo-exchange

 There is one very important component missing: halo-exchange.
 Left-hand side and right-hand side boundaries of each stripe (chunk) need to be synchronised with other threads.
-Please continue reading to learn how that can be achieved with OpenACC and OpenMP.
+Please continue reading to learn how that can be achieved with OpenMP.
 This is related to the computational nature of the Laplace equation solver.
 Value for each grid node is computed as an average of its 4 neighbours.

 It is even more complicated since GPU threads are operating on a local copy of *T* and *T_new* arrays which were transferred to the GPU memory.